When to Visit Key West, Florida: What to Expect by Season & Month

 December

-December is a joyful time to visit Key West, with lots of festive cheer and without the bad weather bringing the North of the country down.
-Average highs are 75°F (24°C), but nights can be a little cool, with average lows of 67°F (19°C).
-December is one of Key West’s busiest times, so if you’re dreaming of a palm tree Christmas, you’ll want to book earlier in the year.
+Average highs are 75°F (24°C), but we’ve found that nights can be a little cool, with average lows of 67°F (19°C).
+December is one of Key West’s busiest times; if you’re dreaming of a palm tree Christmas, we’d recommend booking earlier in the year.

 Duval Street in December